lifen-labs/covid/README.md

 ## License

-Covid is licensed under the TBD license.
+Covid is licensed under the GNU Affero General Public License.
 See the included LICENSE file for details.